unicode-org/icu4x/docs/research/format_to_parts.md

 ] */
 ```

-The goal of this document is to discuss how we will deal with formatToParts in ICU4X, both with regard to the API model and the data model (implementation).
+The goal of this document is to discuss how we will deal with formatToParts in ICU4X, both with regard to the internal data model (capabilities) and the internal data model (implementation).

-## API Model
+## External Data Model

 There are two prevailing models in formatting to parts: linear attributes and nested fields.